slicez11/directus/README.md

 - This is a minimal one-click-deploy solution to Directus, see [Directus docs](https://docs.directus.io/getting-started/introduction.html) to config it to your needs.

 - Re-deploys won't erase your db data.
-Only redploy but updating your packge.json
+Only re-dploy by updating the copied repo.